ansible-community/antsibull-nox/docs/config-file.md

     2. Every non-empty file has an allowed license.
 (This is similar to what `reuse lint` checks.)

 * `license_check_extra_ignore_paths: list[str]` (default `[]`):
-  Allows to specify more paths that are ignored.
+  Specify more paths that are ignored.
   You can use [glob patterns](https://docs.python.org/3/library/glob.html).

 ### Example code